 I’ve been told to respect a certain structure for this review, so let’s start answering this first.

-Piyo is a 60 day workout program, created by Chalene Johnson from Beachbody.
-It is specified as a low-impact routine that doesn’t require weights or any additional equipment.
+The Piyo workout is simply described as a 60 day workout program, created by Chalene Johnson from Beachbody, specified as a low-impact routine that doesn’t require weights or any additional equipment.
 Marketed as a one-size-fits-all type of program, it is said to work for every age and fitness level.

 So let’s add some context.